SegersIan/architecture-handbook/README.md

 ### TODO

-Add input from *based on [Clean Architecture](https://www.amazon.com/dp/0134494164)* -> Chapter 15 'What is architecture'
+Add input from *based on [Clean Architecture](https://www.amazon.com/dp/0134494164)* -> Chapter 15 'What is architecture' chapter 15.

 ### What is Software Architecture?